-The leader of the championship after the Hungarian Grand Prix has gone on to win that year’s title in 25 of the 35 seasons in which the race has been held, including in all of the last three years.
+The leader of the championship after the Hungarian Grand Prix has gone on to win that year’s title in 25 of the 36 seasons in which the race has been held.
+2021 was the first time this did not happen since 2017.

 There have been only five occasions on which the team leading the Constructors’ Championship after the Hungarian Grand Prix has failed to go on and win the title that year.
 It most recently happened in 2007, when McLaren led the title race after the event.

 Read more Hungaoring statistics from last year’s Hungarian Grand Prix: 2021 Hungarian Grand Prix Post Race Stats